Stage Boom: 90 Seconds Initial Stage Performance

 For the initial stage performance, the Boom girls will each have 90 seconds to perform a song.
 After every performance, the rest of the girls will rate the performances by raising their hands to signal that they liked the performance.

-An Qi and Yamy, having gotten the most likes, had the benefit of deciding the other girls' part of the song "VVS", which would be the theme song for the show.
-It will also be part of their first mission.
+An Qi and Yamy, having gotten the most likes, had the opportunity of deciding the other girls' part of the song "VVS", which would be the theme song for the show.